-Depressive symptoms were assessed using the Beck Depression Inventory-II (BDI-II) (Beck, Ward, Mendelson, Mock, & Erbaugh, 1961), a 21-item self-report questionnaire designed for adolescents and adults that measures depressive symptoms on a 0-3 scale, with a higher score indicating more depressive symptoms.
+Depressive symptoms were assessed using the Beck Depression Inventory-II (BDI-II) (Beck, Ward, Mendelson, Mock, & Erbaugh, 1961), a 21-item self-report questionnaire designed for adolescents and adults that measures depressive symptoms.
 The total score is calculated as the sum of the scores on each item.
 Good convergent validity has been observed (r = 0.72) for the BDI and Montgomery Asberg Depression Rating Scale (Lahlou-Laforet, Ledru, Niarra, Consoli, & Investigators, 2015).
-The BDI demonstrates high internal consistency (Cronbach's $\alpha=0.89)$ in a Swedish sample (Kjaergaard, Arfwedson Wang, Waterloo, & Jorde, 2014).
+The BDI demonstrates high internal consistency (Cronbach's $\alpha = 0.89$) in a Swedish sample (Kjaergaard, Arfwedson Wang, Waterloo, & Jorde, 2014).